intuition-dev/INTUITION/_doc/docs/index.md

 - [Metabake Sales Summary](https://www.youtube.com/watch?v=OK-cJNSkQII)

+People usually adopt Metabake by picking a few of the pillars to start with.

 Directory of related projects is in Resources on left, and source code is here:

 - <a href='http://git.metabake.org' target='_blank'>git.metabake.org</a>

 ### mbake install

+mbake is a bit like grunt/gulp in some ways, or static generators; but it does do a lot more with a lot less work.

 ```
    npm -g i mbake